AkaraChen/peach/README.md

 ### All in one

-You don't need to install any other dependencies anymore, peach bundle everything you need。
+You don't need to install any other dependencies anymore, peach bundle everything you need.
+With Pure ESM bundle, effortless import and tree shaking.

 ### Delightful default options